Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

-resources that can be accessed through Azure Active Directory: `batch`, `storage`, `keyvault` and `management`. `aad` should only be specified at the "global" level if a common set of credentials are permitted to access all three resources.
+resources that can be accessed through Azure Active Directory: `batch`, `storage`, `keyvault` and `management`. `aad` should only be specified at the "global" level if a common set of credentials are permitted to access all four resources.
 The `aad` property can also be specified within each individual credential section for `batch`, `keyvault` and `management`.
 Any `aad` properties specified within a credential section will override any "global" `aad` setting.
 Note that certain properties such as `endpoint`